bodawei/alto-clif/README.md

 # 📌 Requirements

-Only Node 8+ is supported.
-Node 6 will reach end-of-life April 2019.
-At that point we will continue to support the current LTS version of node.
-You can add the [node](https://www.npmjs.com/package/node) package to your CLI to ensure users are on Node 8.
+Currently, Node 8+ is supported.
+We support the [LTS versions](https://nodejs.org/en/about/releases) of Node.
+You can add the [node](https://www.npmjs.com/package/node) package to your CLI to ensure users are running a specific version of Node.

 # 🌈 CLI Types